Community Funded Care Program

 Patient applying for the program must first meet program criteria.
-Determinations are made stictly on a financial basis.
-A sliding scale will be used to calculate how much of the patients bill will be written off.
+Determinations are made strictly on a financial basis.
+A sliding scale will be used to calculate how much of the patient's bill will be written off.
 The sliding scale is based on the annual income of the qualifying patient's household.
 The patient must apply within ninety (90) days after hospital services have been received in order to qualify.

 - Application Process